 directories, allowing BuildStream to query remote CAS servers for this

-bst-artifact-server uses grpc to implement a remote API for an artifact service, that BuildStream then uses to query, retrieve and update artifact files, before using this information to download the files and other data from the remote CAS.
+bst-artifact-server uses grpc to implement the Remote Asset API for an artifact service, that BuildStream then uses to query, retrieve and update artifact references, before using this information to download the files and other data from the remote CAS.

 Sources are cached by running the